ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2016-01-21-git_basics.md

    You need to enter your username and password [^3].

-   You only need the `--set-upstream origin master` for the first time (it tells git which "branches" to associate with each other in local and remote).
+   You only need the `--set-upstream origin master` (or `-u origin master`) for the first time (it tells git which "branches" to associate with each other in local and remote) [^4].
 All further push operations will then simply be

 		git push